uc3m-aerospace/DMG/README.md

 # DMG SOLVER
 **D**irect **M**ethod based on **G**POPS.

-This is a MAtlab implementation of a General Purpose Software for solving Multi-phase Optimal Control Problems.
+This is a Matlab implementation of a General Purpose Software for solving Multi-phase Optimal Control Problems.

 This distribution is a derived work from "GPOPS" (Gauss Pseudospectral Optimization Software).
 The original GPOPS distribution can be downloaded from [here](https://es.mathworks.com/matlabcentral/fileexchange/21729-gpops) and is published under the Simple Public License.